justin-xing/web-forum-for-executive-orders/README.md

 The frontend server should be running on http://localhost:5173/

 ## Features implemented so far
 Note: associated query file paths can be found in the imports of the respective backend route files.
+You can also find them in the **basic-features** folder.
 - Retrieving all documents per president, which can be filtered based on tag (Basic Feature 1).
 Backend endpoint can be found at **backend/routes/document.js**.
 Frontend page can be found at **frontend/.../pages/.../DocumentList.jsx**.
 - Upon clicking on a document, its details are retrieved and displayed, and all comments associated with the document are retrieved and displayed (Basic Feature 2).
 Backend endpoint can be found at **backend/routes/comment.js**.
 Frontend page can be found at **frontend/.../pages/DocumentPage.jsx**.
 - Admin panel to display all users and allow for the deletion of a user (Basic Feature 3).
 Backend endpoint can be found at **backend/routes/user.js**.
 Frontend page can be found at **frontend/.../pages/.../DeletePage.jsx**.